replikativ/datahike/doc/time_variance.md

 should have the ability to store, track and query data entities that change over time.
-As a [temporal database](https://en.wikipedia.org/wiki/Temporal_database) Datahike tracks per default the transaction time for each entity by using the `:db/txInstant` attribute in the meta entity that is present in each transaction.
+As a [temporal database](https://en.wikipedia.org/wiki/Temporal_database) Datahike tracks per default the transaction time for each entity by using the `:db/txInstant` attribute in the meta entity that is added to each transaction.
 This uni-temporal approach allows different perspectives of the data present in the index.
 Entities can be searched either at the [current point in time](#db), [at a specific point in time](#as-of), [over the whole database existence](#history), or [since a specific point in time](#since).

-If the database does not need to be time variant you can choose to ignore the temporal data and set the `temporal-index` parameter to `false` at database creation like so:
+If the database does not require to be time variant you can choose to ignore the temporal data and set the `temporal-index` parameter to `false` at database creation like so: